EventNet-ITA: Italian Frame Parsing for Events: Related Work

 \subsection{Frame Parsing}

-On the other hand, an approach that is often used alongside Event Extraction is Semantic Parsing or, more specifically, Frame Parsing \citep{das2014frame,swayamdipta2017frame,swayamdipta2018syntactic}, the task of automatically recognizing semantic frames as they occur in text.
+Frame Parsing \citep{das2014frame,swayamdipta2017frame,swayamdipta2018syntactic} consists in recognizing, in a textual expression, a word or set of words (the \textit{lexical unit}) as the predicate evoking a given frame and isolating the text spans that evoke the semantic arguments (\textit{frame elements}) related to that frame.
 Frames are conceptual structures describing prototypical situations and their realizations in text.
-The reference linguistic resource for Frame Parsing in English is FrameNet \citep{baker1998berkeley, fillmore2001frame,ruppenhofer2006framenet}.
-Frame parsing consists of recognising, in a textual expression, a word or set of words (the \textit{lexical unit}) as the trigger of a given Frame and isolating the text spans that evoke the semantic roles (\textit{frame elements}) related to that Frame.
-While event extraction initiatives have been based on a variety of models, approaches and schemes, which are not always interoperable or comparable, the advantage of using Frame Parsing for event extraction is the availability of an established resource, based on a unified, grounded theoretical framework \cite{fillmore1976frame}.
+The reference linguistic resource for Frame Parsing in English is FrameNet (FN) \citep{baker1998berkeley, fillmore2001frame,ruppenhofer2006framenet}.
+In this work, we use Frame Parsing for extracting event frames.
+While event extraction initiatives have been based on a variety of models, approaches and schemes, which are not always interoperable or comparable, the advantage of using Frame Parsing for Event Extraction is the availability of an established resource, based on a unified, grounded theoretical framework \cite{fillmore1976frame}.
+EvN-ITA differs from FN in that the latter is based on lexicographic annotation (one target lexical unit per sentence), providing only a small subset of full-text annotated data \citep{ruppenhofer2016framenet}, whereas EvN-ITA has been annotated by design in a \textit{full-text} fashion (see Section \ref{sec:annotation}).
+Also, it is important to point out that EvN-ITA is not meant to be a comprehensive Italian version of the popular English FN.
+Instead, in this work we adopt part of the FN schema but focus exclusively on event-denoting frames, aiming at providing a large, self-contained and robust tool for frame-based Event Extraction in Italian.